chisho21/PSCredVault/README.md

 # PSCredVault
-Local Folder for keeping encrypted creds in xml
+Local Folder for keeping encrypted creds in xml.